Title value: Drawing the line to prevent headline havoc

 What’s in a title?
 Well, a lot, but a title’s most important job is to grab your readers’ attention and convince them to actually take a look at what you’ve written.
 So, it’s in every author’s interest to make a title as loud, shocking and compelling as possible, right?

 Maybe.
-But my question is, when does that sort of approach become morally unacceptable?
+But my question is, when does that approach become morally unacceptable?

 Although there have been countless articles guilty of overstepping with headlines, I’m thinking specifically about a recent New York Times article headline: “Reaching ‘Herd Immunity’ Is Unlikely in the U.S., Experts Now Believe.”